chenjiang0819/Linkage/README.md

 Data linkage will be performed on two  datasets and explore different classification algorithms.

 The project is to be coded in Python 3.
-Seven (7) relevant data sets can be downloaded:
+Seven (7) relevant data sets will be used:

 • datasets for Data Linkage
 – amazon.csv